Gene Shue: Coaching career

-Baltimore Bullets
+Baltimore Bullets (1966–1973)

 Shue succeeded Buddy Jeannette as coach of the Baltimore Bullets on December 5, 1966.
-In his first coaching stint, the then 35-year-old led the Bullets and took over a 4-21 team mid-season leading them to a dismal 16–40 record in the 1966-67 season.
+In his first coaching stint, the then 35-year-old led the Bullets and took over a 4–21 team mid-season leading them to a dismal 16–40 record in the 1966–67 season.
 Two seasons later, he led the franchise to the best record in the league, also the franchise's first winning season.
-He oversaw the team's improvement with three 50-plus-win seasons and an Eastern Conference Championship in 1970–71.
+He oversaw the team's improvement with three 50-plus-win seasons and an Eastern Conference Championship in 1970–71, which saw the Bullets play the defending world champion New York Knicks and win Game 7 on the road after having lost the previous three games played in New York; Shue once called the game among the most memorable he ever participated in.
 He guided the Bullets to the NBA Finals in 1971, but got swept by the Milwaukee Bucks led by Kareem Abdul-Jabbar and Oscar Robertson.

 Shue's seven seasons in Baltimore were also noted for the Bullets' rivalry with the New York Knicks, in which both teams faced each other in the NBA playoffs for five straight years from 1969 to 1973.
 The Bullets lost to the Knicks four times in 1969 (0–4), 1970 (3–4), 1972 (2–4) and 1973 (1–4), winning only in 1971 (4–3).

 Shue announced his resignation on June 8, 1973.
 He was not comfortable with the franchise's move to the Washington, D.C. suburbs beginning with the 1973–74 campaign.
 He explained, "Living and coaching in Baltimore was a beautiful situation.
 Now it is just not the same.
 They think I am Baltimore‐oriented and I am.
 They are looking for somebody to fit better into the Washington scene."
 He was replaced by K. C. Jones ten days later on June 18.